CPNV-ES/RIA-EggFlix/README.md

 All data are saved in a google sheet, and so there's no configuration to do on our side except for accesses in an .env file.

+### Naming conventions

+We use the [W3Schools Naming Conventions](https://www.w3schools.com/js/js_conventions.asp) for all our code base.

 ## Deployment

 ### On dev environment